-- record in the Department's IT systems all Vacancies, apprenticeships and traineeships that it creates or obtains - ensure that the details of each Vacancy, apprenticeship and traineeship are complete, up-todate and compliant with the Workforce Australia JobSearch Conditions of Use. - ensure the Vacancy, apprenticeship and traineeship is not an Unsuitable position. - record the Job Placement Start Date in the Department's IT Systems within 56 days of each Participant commencing.
+- To record Vacancies, apprenticeships and traineeships, Providers must: - ensure that the details of each Vacancy, apprenticeship and traineeship are complete, up-todate and compliant with the Workforce Australia Online Conditions of Use. - ensure the Vacancy, apprenticeship and traineeship is not an Unsuitable position. - record the Job Placement Start Date in the Department's IT Systems within 56 calendar days of each Participant commencing (for a work trial that leads to ongoing Employment the job placement Start Date is the first day of the ongoing Employment) - record the Job Placement End Date and End Reason when the Job Placement ends.